St John the Baptist, Tideswell

-The church of St John the Baptist in Tideswell is a Church of England parish church.
+The church of St John the Baptist in Tideswell in Derbyshire is a Church of England parish church.

 Background

 Although it is not actually a cathedral, due to its size and splendour, the church is widely known as the "Cathedral of the Peak".
 It is one of the most famous churches in Derbyshire, and a Grade I listed building.

 History

 In 1250–51, the church became embroiled in a dispute between Lichfield Cathedral and Lenton Priory in Nottinghamshire.
 Tideswell was one of a number of parishes that had been granted to Lenton Priory by the Peverel family during the 11th century.
 Following William Peverel the Younger's accusations of treason, the family's lands in the Peak District were seized by the crown and granted by King Henry II to his son, John (later John, King of England).
 After acceding to the throne, John granted the lands to the Bishop of Lichfield and in turn they passed to the Dean and Chapter of Lichfield Cathedral.
 This transfer started approximately 300 years of disagreement between the priory and cathedral about who was rightful owner of the property.
 Litigation continued throughout this period, including suits in the Vatican Court on several occasions.

 Tideswell church became directly involved in the disagreement when it became violent in 1250–51.
 The monks of Lenton Priory armed themselves and attempted to steal wool and lambs from Tideswell, which was one of the disputed parishes controlled by Lichfield.
 Pre-empting the monk's attack, the Dean of Lichfield cathedral ordered the wool and sheep to be kept within the nave of Tideswell church.
 However the monks of Lenton did not honour the church's sanctuary rights and broke into the building.
 A fight ensued and 18 lambs were killed within the church: either trampled under the horses' hooves or butchered by the attackers' weapons.
 The monks managed to carry off 14 of the lambs.

 A commission assembled by Pope Innocent IV harshly fined the monks of Lenton Priory.
 However the disputes continued until Lenton was dissolved by King Henry VIII.

 The church, which replaced a small Norman church, was constructed between approximately 1320 and 1400.
 The building work was delayed by the Black Death.
 There are two main styles: the nave, aisles and transepts are in late gothic style, and both the chancel and tower are in perpendicular style.